kingsor/mdwiki/NextSteps-IdeasBucket.md

 ## Android to REST
 * [Android Login and Registration with PHP, MySQL and SQLite](http://www.androidhive.info/2012/01/android-login-and-registration-with-php-mysql-and-sqlite/) (Jan 31, 2012) - In this tutorial I am going to explain how to build complete login and registration system in android using PHP, MySQL and SQLite.
 Also this tutorial covers how to build simple API using PHP and MySQL.
 * [How to create REST API for Android app using PHP, Slim and MySQL – Day 1/2](http://www.androidhive.info/2014/01/how-to-create-rest-api-for-android-app-using-php-slim-and-mysql-day-12-2/) ( Jan 19, 2014) - This tutorial gives enough knowledge about building a REST API for very beginners.
 As this tutorial seems lengthy, I had divided it into 2 parts.
 In the 1st part we learn fundamental concepts of REST and do the required setup.
 In the 2nd part building actual API (writing PHP & MySQL code) is covered.
-* [Android Hosting PHP, MySQL RESTful services to DigitalOcean](http://www.androidhive.info/2015/03/android-hosting-php-mysql-restful-services-to-digitalocean/) (Mar 5, 2015) - Few months back I wrote an article about developing RESTful services using PHP, Slim and MySQL.
-But the services are not accessible to public as they are limited to localhost.
-In this article we are going to learn how to host the services on a realtime server, so that, they can be accessible from anywhere.

 ## REST Api Architecture
-* [Swagger](http://swagger.io/) - Swagger is a simple yet powerful representation of your RESTful API.
-With the largest ecosystem of API tooling on the planet, thousands of developers are supporting Swagger in almost every modern programming language and deployment environment.
-With a Swagger-enabled API, you get interactive documentation, client SDK generation and discoverability.
-We created Swagger to help fulfill the promise of APIs.
-Swagger helps companies like Apigee, Getty Images, Intuit, LivingSocial, McKesson, Microsoft, Morningstar, and PayPal build the best possible services with RESTful APIs.
-Now in version 2.0, Swagger is more enabling than ever.
-And it's 100% open source software.
-	* [Swagger Editor](http://editor.swagger.io/) - An editor for designing Swagger specifications from scratch, using a simple YAML structure.
-[Source](https://github.com/swagger-api/swagger-editor)
-	* [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) - Turn an API spec into client SDKs or server-side code.
-You can also generate API client or server using the online generator (https://generator.swagger.io).
-* [OAI/OpenAPI-Specification](https://github.com/OAI/OpenAPI-Specification) - The goal of The OpenAPI Specification is to define a standard, language-agnostic interface to REST APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
-When properly defined via OpenAPI, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
-Similar to what interfaces have done for lower-level programming, OpenAPI removes the guesswork in calling the service.
 * [The Importance of Serializing API Output](https://philsturgeon.uk/api/2015/05/30/serializing-api-output/) (May 30 2015) - when I talk about serialization, which I refer to as "adding a presentation layer to your data".
 * [Building a Decent API](https://philsturgeon.uk/api/2013/07/12/building-a-decent-api/) (Jul 12 2013) - PHP developers are increasingly moving over to API development, as are a lot of server-side developers.
 It's a trend that's been happening for the last few years and it's getting to the point where everyone and their dog are putting articles showing off how to build "awesome" API's.
 Unfortunately most of these are either woefully inadequate or are promoting bad practices.
 I'm not going to link to any bad examples because that's just rude, but here are some golden rules that I stick to when building out API's.
 * [HTTP API Design Guide](https://github.com/interagent/http-api-design) (Jul 5, 2016) - HTTP API design guide extracted from work on the [Heroku Platform API](https://devcenter.heroku.com/articles/platform-api-reference).